LinkForty/core/infra/fly.io/fly.redis.md

 ### Automatic Invalidation

-Link Forty automatically invalidates cache when:
+LinkForty automatically invalidates cache when:
 - Link is updated
 - Link is deleted
 - Link expires